microsoft/vscode-wiki/December-Test-Plan.md

 ## JSON schema configuration
 - [x] any platform @dbaeumer

- The built-in schemas have been removed.
-They are now offered by the extensions.
-The schemas are now loaded directly from the schema server.
-That way they are more up-to-date, but might lack descriptions
+ The built-in schemas have been removed, they are now offered by the extensions.
+The schemas are now loaded directly from the schema server; that way they are more up-to-date, but might lack descriptions.
 * Check hover and intellisense support for package.json, project.json, bower.json
 * Test tsconfig.json, global.json and jsconfig.json
 * Test that associating patterns to schema still can be done in the settings